MenkeTechnologies/awkrs/README.md

 ### 8. Field computation (`{ sum += $1 * $2 } END { print sum }`, 1 M lines, 2 fields/line)

-On regular-file input with default FS, awkrs uses a **raw byte** path: extracts both fields in a single byte scan and parses them as numbers directly from the mmap'd buffer.
+On regular-file input with default FS, awkrs extracts both fields in a single byte scan and parses them as numbers directly from the mmap'd buffer.

 | Command | Mean | Min | Max | Relative |
 |:---|---:|---:|---:|---:|